 I am eligible for an Older Child Grant!
 Grant funding is dependent on a completed application and available funds.
 For more information, visit: Other Angels Older Child Grant

-To see an eye gaze computer in action, visit this Youtube video!
+To see an eye gaze computer user in action, visit this Youtube video!
 The young man in the video is using an eye gaze computer to talk about a family outing.

-This is more than just a blog post about a little girl going to school.
-This is a blog post about about an amazing little girl who meets her personal challenges every day, and it was written by one of *Molly’s foster mothers. *Molly was abandoned as a baby because of her disabilities. *Molly has CP and is dependent on others for all of her needs.
-But that does NOT mean that *Molly is not aware. *Mol is very smart!
+This is a blog post about about an amazing little girl who meets her personal challenges every day, and it was written by one of *Molly’s former foster mothers. *Molly was abandoned as a baby because of her disabilities. *Molly has cerebral palsy and is nonverbal, meaning she is dependent on others for all her needs.
+But that does NOT mean *Molly is unaware. *Mol is very smart!

-*Molly, her foster siblings, and all the children at SCH deserve the education every other child deserves.
-Her disability does not mean she is not worthy of education, a home, love, and an equal chance at a happy life.
+*Mol’s disability does not mean she is not worthy of education, a home, love, and an equal chance at a happy life.
 In India, children with disabilities who are orphans do not attend school, because there is no free public school system.
-Most disabled orphans live in orphanages where they receive basic care, and are not valued by society; in fact, in certain religions, they are often seen as burdens or ‘curses’ for bad deeds the parents may have committed in previous lives (‘karma’).
+Most disabled orphans live in orphanages where they receive basic care, and are not valued by society; in fact, in certain religions, they are often seen as burdens or ‘curses’ for bad deeds parents may have committed in previous lives (‘karma’).

 Worldwide education should be a goal of the global society.
 All children deserve the right to attend school, to learn, and to have dedicated teachers and staff who strive to teach them in the way they learn best.
 Free education is, unfortunately, a luxury and a privilege in a lot of third-world countries, rather than a fundamental right.
 We are lucky in the US that all children are allowed to go to school, regardless of disabilities – as I said, it is a right for children to be allowed to attend school.

 *Molly’s story is just one reason why I support and donate to SCH.
 She is one of the reasons I advocate and try to help any way I can.
 Even though I cannot physically be in India, I can support form afar.
 If that means blogging, sharing on social media, spreading information through word of mouth, and sending donations whenever I can, then that is what I will do.
 SCH is doing great things, and we would do well to follow their example.